 How can I protect my garden from deer?

-You can minimize damage to gardens with readily available solutions.
+Deer conflicts in the garden can be easily avoided or minimized thanks to a variety of readily available solutions.
 Under mild browsing conditions, repellents may be all you need.
 You might combine them with scare devices.
 Under heavy browsing conditions, you may need to limit your plants to the more deer-resistant varieties (ask your local Cooperative Extension Service) and use deer-proof fencing around your garden.
 Deer are curious and motivated by their need to eat, so they may test and retest the barriers and deterrents you use.
 Stay a step ahead of them by changing what you apply so they don't get accustomed to any one strategy.

 Repellents

-A variety of repellent products used singly or in combination, can repel deer.
-Commercial repellents work by creating unpleasant tastes or odors, gastrointestinal discomfort or a sense of pain (hot pepper or peppermint).
+A variety of repellent products used singly or in combination can repel deer.
+Commercial repellents work by creating unpleasant tastes or odors, gastrointestinal discomfort or a sense of pain (hot pepper or peppermint) when the active ingredient comes in contact with the eyes, nose or mucous membranes.

 Tips for applying repellents